pauldijou/redux-act/README.md

 **has(action creator)**

-Test if the reducer has a reduce function for a particular action creator.
+Test if the reducer has a reduce function for a particular action creator or a string type.

 ```javascript
 const add = createAction();